Oklahoma QB Murray embraces Heisman hype

 “Keep playing the way I’m playing,” he said.
 “Whatever it may be, we’ll see where we end up.
 For me, it’s just about winning games and doing what’s right for the team.
 Individual goals will come along if you do what you do.
 I’m not worried about it.”

 Teammates say Murray is taking the attention in stride.
-After all, he was one of the most highly recruited quarterbacks in the nation coming out of high school, and the Oakland A’s made the outfielder the ninth overall pick in this year’s draft.
-He’s used to being in the spotlight.
+After all, he was one of the most highly recruited quarterbacks in the nation coming out of high school.
+The Oakland A’s made the outfielder the ninth overall pick in this year’s draft.

 “He’s a great guy,” Oklahoma receiver CeeDee Lamb said.
 “He never gets rattled with the outside noise.
 He stays within himself and stays within us.”

-“That was as good a performance as we’ve seen from about anybody,” Oklahoma co-offensive coordinator Cale Gundy, a former Sooner quarterback, said.
+“That was as good a performance as we’ve seen from about anybody,” said Oklahoma co-offensive coordinator Cale Gundy, a former Sooner quarterback.

-Mayfield has the career and single-season FBS passer efficiency records, was the No. 1 overall draft pick and now starts for the Cleveland Browns, yet Murray is more versatile.
-He’s second on the team with 276 yards rushing, and he leads the Sooners with four rushing touchdowns.
+Mayfield has the career and single-season FBS passer efficiency records, was the No. 1 overall draft pick and now starts for the Cleveland Browns.
+Yet Murray is more versatile.
+He’s second on the team with 276 yards rushing and leads the Sooners with four rushing touchdowns.

-For those who thought the conference was going to get a reprieve when Mayfield left, Murray has perhaps created an even bigger problem.
+For those who thought the Big 12 Conference was going to get a reprieve when Mayfield left, Murray has perhaps created even bigger problems for opponents.
 Texas defensive end Charles Omenihu calls him “a boss.”

-The key to Murray’s surge is that he’s become more accurate as a passer.
-He has completed 70.6 percent of his passes and leads the nation in passing yards per attempt and per completion and is third with 17 passing touchdowns.
+Murray’s surge is the result of his accuracy.
+He has completed 70.6 percent of his passes and leads the nation in passing yards per attempt and per completion.
+He’s third with 17 passing touchdowns.

 “I think a lot of people are starting to get a really good idea of how well he throws the football,” Gundy said.
 “We all know he’s fast, he’s got speed.
 But he really throws the football well.
 He’s very accurate, he’s got a very quick release and he throws the deep ball very well.”

+Murray attended high school in Allen, Texas, where his team won three straight state championships.
+He previously played for Texas A&M.

-Back in 2016, Mayfield petitioned the NCAA to get the year of eligibility back that he lost when he transferred from Texas Tech.
-When it was granted, it pushed Murray’s plans back a year.
+Back in 2016, Mayfield petitioned the NCAA to get back the year of eligibility he lost when transferring from Texas Tech.
+When granted, it pushed Murray’s plans back a year.
 Murray used Mayfield’s extra season to learn.

 “To sit behind him, watching how he works, how he operates, getting to have that experience — not a lot of kids get to have that experience,” Murray said.
 “For me, I think it helped out a lot.
 Just taking it all in, soaking it all up and just putting it to work.”